berbaquero/reeddit/readme.md

 * 	[Iconmonstr](http://iconmonstr.com/) -- Awesome icons.

 ### Compatibility
-I've only tested Reeddit.app on OS X 10.7, so I guess it should work on newer versions.
+I've only tested Reeddit.app on OS X 10.7, so I guess it should work on newer versions, too.

 ### License